felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 If you learn better from audiobooks or podcasts, you might have to find workarounds.

-What I want you to remember is that it's ok if your preferred way of learning is different from mine.
+Know that it's ok if your
+preferred way of learning is different from mine.
 At the end of the day, what matters is that you find joy in using your system and that it gives you the results you want.